tensorlayer/cyclegan/README.md

 ```

 The default KungFu optimizer is `sma` which implements synchronous model averaging.
+The `sma` decouple batch size and the number of GPUs, making it hyper-parameter-robust during scaling.
 You can also use other KungFu optimizers: `sync-sgd` (which is the same as the DistributedOptimizer in Horovod)
 and `async-sgd` if you train your model in a cluster that has limited bandwidth and straggelers.